Singing Voice Data Scaling-up: An Introduction to ACE-Opencpop and ACE-KiSing: Experiments

+\begin{itemize} \item \textbf{Xiaoice}: The Xiaoice model follows the XiaoiceSing2 \cite{chunhui23_interspeech} by using conformer blocks \cite{gulati20_interspeech, guo2021recent} in both the encoder and decoder.
+Additionally, voice/unvoiced and log F0 prediction losses are added along with the Mel spectrogram prediction.
+For multi-singer SVS, the singer ID embedding is repeated along the time axis and concatenated with the hidden states before feeding to the decoder.
+The training and network hyperparameters align with the Xiaoice configuration detailed in the Opencpop recipe.\footnote{ {\url{https://github.com/espnet/espnet/blob/master/egs2/opencpop/svs1}}} A HiFi-GAN vocoder, pre-trained for 250k steps on the relevant corpora, is used for voice generation, with parameters sourced from the ParallelWaveGAN repository.\footnote{ {\url{https://github.com/kan-bayashi/ParallelWaveGAN/blob/master/egs/opencpop/voc1/conf/hifigan.v1.yaml}}}

+\item \textbf{VISinger2}: This model \cite{visinger2} advances the VISinger \cite{VISinger} by incorporating a differentiable digital signal processing (DDSP) vocoder.
+Mirroring the VITS model \cite{kim2021conditional} in TTS, VISinger2 uses a conditional variational autoencoder, which is trained alongside adversarial objectives.
+It processes musical score input and employs a frame prior network with pitch prediction to enhance the flow learning process.
+The configuration for VISinger2 adheres to the specifications in ESPnet-Muskits.
+To facilitate multi-singer SVS, singer ID embeddings are integrated as global information within the VITS framework, affecting both the generator and discriminators. \end{itemize}

-For models that need additional vocoders, we pre-trained a 250k steps HiFi-GAN vocoder\cite{kong2020hifi} on corresponding corpora.
-Detailed parameters follow the open-source ParallelWaveGAN repository\footnote{ {\url{https://github.com/kan-bayashi/ParallelWaveGAN/blob/master/egs/opencpop/voc1/conf/hifigan.v1.yaml}}}.
-To evaluate the models in different sampling rates, we conduct cascaded acoustic models with the vocoder (i.e., RNN and Xiaoice) in 24kHz and 44.1kHz for end-to-end SVS systems (i.e., VISinger and VISinger2).
+To evaluate the models in different sampling rates, we conduct cascaded acoustic models with the vocoder (i.e., Xiaoice) in 24kHz and 44.1kHz for end-to-end SVS systems (i.e., VISinger2).